eira-fransham/seismon/README.md

 I have added a limiter so that the game audio doesn't completly blow the speakers out when there are more than a couple of sounds playing at once.

 Based on [Richter](https://github.com/cormac-obrien/richter) by Cormac O'Brien, and still shares a lot of its DNA.
-It should be at feature parity with Richter but as refactoring work is ongoing some things may be broken temporarily.
-Started as a quick project to make Richter run on macOS, but ended up with some 15,000 lines added and 10,000 lines removed.
+Seismon originally started as a quick weekend project to make Richter run on macOS, but I've now ended up spending months on it and the diff is something like +18,000, -11,000 LoC.

+To my knowledge, this is the first full from-scratch rewrite of Quake 1, i.e. not forked from the Quake 1 source code release.

 ![Preview of demo playback](content/preview.gif)